mattpocock/xstate-codegen/.changeset/two-seals-arrive.md

 'xstate-codegen': patch
 ---

-Fixed a bug where it appeared that the interpret function required two arguments.
+Fixed a bug where the second argument of interpret was being typed incorrectly.